emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 4 liter plastic jug (for liquid wastes): 6

 Additional comments: The bottles are located in the first row of benches in CBLS 190.
-Bottles to be picked up are marked with tape and "To Be Picked Up" label. *Insert cabinet number and label on cabinet.*
+Bottles to be picked up are marked with tape and "To Be Picked Up" label in cabinet labeled BD12.

+#### Acid Bottle replacement

+1. Purge the remaining acid out so that the lines and bottle are empty.
+2. This acid is now waste.
+This can be neutralized with seawater or DI water and poured down the sink (*contact PI to make sure you are doing this step correctly*).
+3. Connect the new acid bottle to the titrator lines and purge at least six times to fill the lines with the new acid.